SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 9. Lower Third

-A lower third is a combination of text and graphical elements placed in the lower area of the screen to give the audience more information.
+A lower third is a combination of text and graphical elements placed in the lower area of the screen to give the audience more information about what's on screen or a presenter's name and title.

 For example, the lower third here point out the key words of the video.